nwjbrandon/ocr-app/README.md

 - Ensure the files and folders .terraform/, terraform.tfstate, terraform.tfstate.backup are kept safely
 - If deployment scripts fail, try to run block by block.

-### Trigger Lambda API
+### Examples
-- Refer to examples/trigger_lambda_api.py to call the lambda api.
+- Refer to the examples code on debugging and usage.
-- Ensure your image is in base64
+- Ensure your image is base64 encoded when calling the api.
+- Example code are executed on the repository root folder

 ### Best Practices
 - Supports English only